Streets-Data-Collaborative/BostonSidewalks/README.md

 # BostonSidewalks

-Profiling the sidewalks of Boston from a social distancing pov.
+Profiling the sidewalks of Boston from a social distancing point of view.

 **Sidewalk Stress Index**